ethanillingsworth/JSave/README.md

 ```

 ## Quick Start
-To get started with JSave first import functions from `jsave.jsave` into your project like this.
+To get started with JSave first import functions from `jsave` into your project like this.
 ```py
 from jsave import FUNCTIONS_HERE
 ```